aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 ; Set mask with (r0.x != 0), fallback to else in case no bit is 1
 br_push r0.x, ELSE, CONVERGE
 ```
-Lets take a look at how d) case might look like.
+Let's take a look at what d) case might look like.

 ```nasm
 A: